Privacy policy

 This privacy policy explains how your personal information is collected, stored, and used.
 It outlines what information I need to gather before psychotherapy begins, how I look after your data, and how long it is kept.

 All personal information collected through my website or via email is used solely for the purpose of arranging and delivering therapeutic services, and it is held securely.
 I am committed to respecting and protecting your personal data.
-However, no internet- based communication is totally free from risk.
+However, no internet- based communication can be guaranteed to be completely secure.
 While I use industry-standard security protocols and encryption, I cannot guarantee the complete security of information transmitted via my website or by email, nor can I accept responsibility for how data is handled by third-party websites linked from my site.

 What is Personal Information?